 Through research and partnerships throughout the greater Portland metropolitan area, Oregon State University faculty and staff are working to improve the economic health and preserve the quality of life of the region and the state.

 Strategic partnerships with government agencies, non-profit organizations and other institutions of higher education provide invaluable opportunities that benefit both OSU students and the Portland-area public.
-At the Oregon Humane Society, students from the College of Veterinary Medicine get hands-on experience through residencies at the Animal Medical Learning Center.
+At the Oregon Humane Society, College of Veterinary Medicine students experience hands-on learning through a required three-week rotation at the Animal Medical Learning Center.
 College of Pharmacy students spend one year of their four-year professional program studying at Oregon Health and Science University, a relationship which will expand with the opening of the future Collaborative Life Sciences Building in Portland’s South Waterfront District.
 OSU Extension partners with local agencies to provide learning experiences for youth and programs for adults ranging from health and gardening to natural resources and forestry.

 In addition, over 40,000 alumni, or 26% of all OSU alum, live and work in the Portland Metro area.
 They are business people, legislators, educators, civic leaders, scientists, health care professionals, writers, artists, community volunteers, and more.